Digital Product Passport: Implementation, Data Architecture and AI Readiness

 A strong setup separates:

-This is exactly why we at Product Ident treat the DPP as product data infrastructure, not as a one-off QR landing page.
+This is exactly why we at Einfach AI treat the DPP as product data infrastructure, not as a one-off QR landing page.

 ESPR says the technical design and operation of the DPP must be interoperable with other DPPs, provide free and easy access based on access rights, restrict rights to introduce or update data, ensure data authentication, reliability and integrity, and be designed with security and privacy in mind.